Author's note: For those who have waited, I thank you sincerely for your patience. I'll explain everything in the closing.

 "Okay good, that rules out the Temporal Paradox Explosion theory," Sun commented in relief before getting back to his point, "But as far as you can tell, his memories haven't been altered, right?"

 Blake thought back to the mechanized knight.
 He still hadn't revealed any sort of information about any of them, despite the more extroverted teammates' attempts to get him to spill.
 She hadn't personally asked him any questions either out of safety.
 She could only speculate on what Arc remembered from the future.
 Judging from the intensity that he trained Jaune and Pyrrha with during their nightly spars, Blake imagined that his memories were what fueled his silent and ferocious determination.
 It was still unnerving to her how Jaune, the clumsy yet polite gentleman of a goofball, could change and be contrastingly stoic, harsh and downright cold.

 "No, not that I know of..."
 Blake answered and loosened her stance, "What are you getting at, Sun?"

 "Multi-verse Theory!"
 Sun proclaimed, "If Arc is still the same person he was in the future, despite meddling with his past self, then he's obviously from another dimension or something.
 Existential crisis averted right there!"

-Blake fell quiet, staring the blond with abs as if he had told her he was the Headmaster of Shade Academy and was telling the truth.
+Blake fell quiet, staring the blond with abs as if he had told her he was the Headmaster of Shade Academy.
+And if he was, theoretically, telling the truth.
 Multi-verse Theory; a very plausible concept given the evidence and present factors that Sun thoroughly summarized.
 Why hadn't she thought of it before?

 "And how do you know all of this?"
 Blake wondered, picking up where she left off with her stroll.